wihl/Timberwolf/README.md

 We supply a sample_jaas.config file which contains a very basic Kerberos authentication configuration which may be suitable in your case.
-You can specify it either through the following Java commandline option:
+You can specify it either through the following Java command-line option:

-    -Djava.security.auth.login.config==sample_jaas.config
+    -Djava.security.auth.login.config=sample_jaas.config

-(note, this is a command line option to Java, not to the Timberwolf jar)
+(note, this is a command line option to Java, not to the Timberwolf JAR)

 ...or you can copy the Timberwolf entry in that file into ~/.java.login.config where Java will detect it automatically.